-Two staging areas would be required during construction: the Black Point Boat Launch parking lot, and the Black Point Boat Launch, located on the western end of the bridge (Figure 1-2).
+Two staging areas would be required during construction: the Black Point Boat Launch area, located on the western end of the bridge, and an area within the Caltrans ROW adjacent to the westbound lane of SR 37, located east of the Petaluma River Bridge (Figure 1-2).
 The Black Point Boat Launch would be used for loading and unloading of barges for work within the Petaluma River and temporary parking of construction vehicles.
-The Black Point Boat Launch would be temporarily closed to the public during barge loading and unloading activities.
-The Black Point Boat Launch parking lot (located across the street from the boat launch on Harbor Drive) would be used for construction staging and laydown and would be closed to the public for the duration of construction.
+The Black Point Boat Launch would be temporarily closed to the public during barge-loading and unloading activities.
+The staging area (located adjacent to SR 37) would be used for construction staging and equipment laydown.